issus/CelestialPinArranger/README.md

 # Use
- You will need to clone this into a directory that also has my AltiumSharp and BxlSharp repositories cloned into it. e.g.:
+ You will need to clone this into a directory that also has my AltiumSharp, EagleSharp and BxlSharp repositories cloned into it.
+I should really put these into NuGet but haven't gotten around to it. e.g.:
 - src/AltiumSharp
 - src/BxlSharp
+- src/EagleSharp
 - src/CelestialPinArranger

 # Data Sources